m4drat/bsc-thesis-pytorch-hybrid-fuzzing/README.md

-# B.Sc. thesis (2022)
+# B.Sc. thesis (2023)

-Theme: Utilization of debug information in the context of hybrid fuzzing to improve the accuracy of error detection methods
+Project proposal theme: Utilizing debug information to improve error-finding methods in the context of hybrid fuzzing

+Thesis theme: Hybrid Fuzzing of the PyTorch Framework

 ## Links